Main Point (building): Urban renewal

 Southbank was one of the subjects of the Victorian Government urban renewal push in the 1990s.
 Developers purchased large parts of Southbank and developed a number of residential and commercial sites.
 In 2011, the City of Melbourne released a strategic plan for the redevelopment of Southbank.

 The land adjoining the Main Point hotel was purchased by Central Equity and the Main Point tower started construction in 2011.
 The adjoining tower will be one of the tallest buildings in Melbourne.
-Thankfully, the Main Point Hotel remains undisturbed in this development and regains some its prominence lost when it was obscured by the Kings Way overpass.
+The Main Point Hotel remains undisturbed in this development and regains some its prominence lost when it was obscured by the Kings Way overpass.

 Other references

 During the First World War, two enlisted soldiers are known to have links with the hotel.
 Lance Corporal Slocombe listed his mother, Mrs Hastain, as residing at the Main Point Hotel.
 Private Mack listed his address, and the address of his next-of-kin (sister), at the Main Point Hotel in 1916.